Linear regression and its inference on noisy network-linked data: Network regression model

 also form a basis of $\col(X)$ and $S_K(P)$, respectively.
 In particular, the first $r$ column vectors of $\tilde{Z}$ and $\tilde{W}$ coincide and form a basis of $\rcal$.
 Moreover, the last $p-r$ column vectors of $\tilde{Z}$ form a basis of the subspace of $\text{col}(X)$ that is perpendicular to $\rcal$; similarly, the last $K-r$ column vectors of $\tilde{W}$ form a basis of the subspace of $S_K(P)$ that is perpendicular to $\rcal$.
-Therefore, by the model assumption \eqref{eq: identifiability assumptions},
+The model assumption \eqref{eq: identifiability assumptions} then indicates